teppyboy/SirHurtAPI/README.md

 - Enterprise-sama
 ### Changelog
 ```
+- v1.0.5.0
+- YAYAYAYAYAYAY MY WAIFU ENTY GAVE ME VALENTINE CHOCOLATE IN AZURU LANEEE OWOWOWOWOWOWOWO
+* Added class Scripts:
++ bool OwlHub() - Execute Owl Hub and return true if sucess and false if failed
++ bool FluxBreak() - Execute FluxBreak and return true if sucess and false if failed
++ bool KiwiiDecompiler() - Execute Kiwii's Decompiler and return true if sucess and false if failed
++ bool UnNamedESP() - Execute Owl Hub and return true if sucess and false if failed
++ bool SirHurtScriptHub() - Execute Owl Hub and return true if sucess and false if failed
++ bool MadCityMenu() - Execute Owl Hub and return true if sucess and false if failed
++ bool MadCityHaxx() - Execute Owl Hub and return true if sucess and false if failed
++ bool PhantomX() - Execute Owl Hub and return true if sucess and false if failed
++ bool SteamSniper() - Execute Owl Hub and return true if sucess and false if failed
++ bool SirHurtMultiTool() - Execute Owl Hub and return true if sucess and false if failed
++ bool ScriptHunter() - Execute Owl Hub and return true if sucess and false if failed
++ bool SimpleESP() - Execute Owl Hub and return true if sucess and false if failed
++ bool ProjectBullDukey() - Execute Owl Hub and return true if sucess and false if failed
++ bool DarkDex() - Execute Owl Hub and return true if sucess and false if failed
++ bool R2SV3() - Execute Owl Hub and return true if sucess and false if failed
++ bool KiwiiPF() - Execute Owl Hub and return true if sucess and false if failed
++ bool OpenScriptHub() - Launch Script Hub (C# Form) and return true if sucess and false if failed
 - v1.0.4.1
 + Fixed Execute won't do if u inject SirHurt in dir1 then u execute in dir2
 + This now gives more detailed log in console.